 In 2018, the Real Estate Foundation was assigned a note receivable with a principal balance of \$700,000 from a donor.
 The note is secured by real property, with monthly payments of interest only in the amount of \$2,771, at the rate of 4.75%.
 The principal and any unpaid accrued interest are due on June 1, 2028.
 Under an MOU agreement, as interest payments are received, the amounts are split and paid to The Community Foundation San Luis Obispo County and the Santa Barbara Foundation after deducting a loan servicing fee by the Real Estate Foundation.
 Under the MOU, when the principal is collected, 50% will be payable to the Santa Barbara Foundation.
 This has been recorded as a note payable since it is due to an outside organization after collected.
 The other half will be transferred from the supporting organization (Real Estate Foundation) to the Organization (The Community Foundation San Luis Obispo County) and will be recorded at the time of transfer into the fund.
+During the year ended December 31, 2023, the Foundation received a payment of \$350,000 related to this receivable.
+As such, the balance of the note receivable at December 31, 2023 is \$350,000, and the balance of December 31, 2022 was \$700,000.

 In 2018, the Foundation entered into a mission related investment, note receivable with a principal balance of \$350,000 with the San Luis Obispo County Housing Trust Fund.
-The note is unsecured with interest only payments at 3%, paid quarterly, with full loan balance due on August 31, 2023.
-In 2019, the Foundation entered into another mission related investment, note receivable with a principal balance of \$100,000 with the San Luis Obispo County Housing Trust Fund.
+The note is unsecured with interest only payments at 3%, paid quarterly, with full loan balance paid on August 31, 2023.
+In 2019, the Foundation entered into a second mission related investment, note receivable with a principal balance of \$100,000 with the San Luis Obispo County Housing Trust Fund.
 The note is unsecured with interest only payments at 3%, paid quarterly, with full loan balance due on July 15, 2024.
+In 2023, the Foundation entered into a third mission related investment, note receivable with a principal balance of \$480,000 with the San Luis Obispo County Housing Trust Fund.
+The note receivable with a principal balance of \$480,000 with the San Luis Obispo County Housing Trust Fund.
+The note is unsecured with interest only payments at 3%, paid quarterly, with full loan balance of \$480,000 with the San Luis Obispo County Housing Trust Fund.
+The note is unsecured with a principal balance of \$480,000 with the San Luis Obispo County Housing Trust Fund.
+The note is unsecured with interest only payments at 3%, paid quarterly, with full loan balance due on September 15, 2028.